r-fernandezz/downshape/README.md

 :heavy_check_mark: **\[future_period\]** : List start and end time.
 To
 define min and max time of cmip6 data future period (cdo format:
 “YYYY-MM-DDThh:mm:ss”).

+:heavy_check_mark: **\[http_vars\]** : List.
+List of download path
+(NetCDF file) and variable names.
+First (or n) element of “http” vector correspond to first (or n) element of “name” vector.
+“Name” vector will be the name used to rename file name of variable.
+To download variables outsite copernicus website.
+Leave empty if not used.

 :heavy_check_mark: **\[current_period\]** : List start and end time.
 To
 define min and max time of copernicus data current period (cdo format: